Elizabeth Glover: Family and Early life

+Marriage to Joseph Glover

-Elizabeth married Reverend Joseph Glover (also written Joos, Joss, Jose, Josse, Jesse, and Joas) in 1630 while he served as Rector of St Nicholas, Sutton in the Hundred of Wallington (formerly Croydon) in Surrey, England, a post he had held since May 1624.
+Elizabeth Harris married Reverend Joseph Glover (also written Joos, Joss, Jose, Josse, Jesse, and Joas) in 1630 while he served as Rector of St Nicholas, Sutton in the Hundred of Wallington (formerly Croydon) in Surrey, England, a post he had held since May 1624.
 Their marriage took place about two years after the death of Joseph's first wife, Sarah Owfield.

 During the first six years of their marriage, Joseph continued to serve in his rectory in Surrey.
 Elizabeth cared for her three step-children and also had two children with Joseph.
 Though respected as Rector, Joseph eventually grew out of the role.
 One historian explains: "Mr. Glover became interested in the non-conformists and preached acceptably to them in London."
 The "non-conformist" thinking eventually pushed the Glovers to leave Surrey in 1636.
 One historian writes of Glover:His heart was wrapt in its progress and advancement; and during the interim of his retirement from the Rectory of Sutton, he had been untiring in his efforts to promote its growth under the influence of an educational system.
 He contributed unsparingly himself of his wealth and influence, and induced others of his friends both in England and Holland, to become interested in so noble a cause.